5.7 Safeguarding - Provider Concerns

 police and safeguarding

 Sharing information on quality and safeguarding, strengthening the relationship and knowledge sources from commissioning, safeguarding, CQC, CCG and front line practitioners assists in driving up standards.
 Formal mechanisms for sharing information between agencies are helpful to determine risk levels and the most proportionate response.
 The purpose of such mechanisms is to ensure both soft and hard intelligence s brought together in an effective and cohesive manner to facilitate timely action.

 Most Local Authorities have implemented a formal information sharing meeting, with key partners from the CQC and the CCG.
 These Care Governance Boards have the ability to:

-- Reduce the need for safeguarding under Provider Concerns procedures
+- Reduce the need for safeguarding under Provider Concerns procedures through early warning systems

 - Enhance the standards of care and support by sharing early warning signs with providers

 Establishing Care Governance Boards will be locally determined.
 Please refer to your local team for advice.